Landscape and planting design

 Each place is different; the lay of the land, the aspect of the ground, the bedrock, the people, the nature of place & so on.
 These together determine the choice of plant species.

-In choosing to go though a planning process, you are giving time to considering the landscape as a whole, how it interacts with the surrounding landscape, what species or habitats are endemic? what is the potential of the land? can we make the land more productive or more diverse? can we extend its purpose to support more life just by changing the management practice?
+In choosing to go though a planning process, you are giving time to considering the landscape or place as a whole, how it interacts with the surrounding landscape, what species or habitats are endemic? what is the potential of the land? can we make the land more productive or more diverse? can we extend its purpose to support more life just by changing the management practice?
 These are some of the questions I introduce and look to resolve.

 image: Maruyama Ōkyo (1733-1795)